bozhkoveselin96/settle-online-sdk/README.md

 # Usage

+### Execute the command in the terminal:
+`composer require veselin/settle-online-sdk`

 ### You need to copy the contents of the config-copy.php file and paste it into a new config.php file at the same level.
 ```
 // In the config.php file, replace: